How to run a great games night and make it inclusive and supportive of, accessibility, well being and neurodiversity

 Step two: The night: Ensure a friendly, welcome atmosphere

 1) Ensure the venue is well signed so you are easy to find.
-I include A4 laminated signs the whole way.
+I include A4 laminated signs the whole way from the front door to the meeting place.

 2) Friendly greeter to welcome all guests and to assign them to an appropriate game and game teacher.

 3) An appropriate game is dependent on the gamer but be aware of: